-Isuzu D-Max offers every possible combination of payload from single cab, extended cab and double cab models.
+Isuzu D-Max offers every possible combination of payload from the single cab, extended cab, and double cab models.

 Most models can lug 1058kg.
-The single cab models puts out 1100kg and all D-Maxs can tow a braked trailer weighing in at 3500kg.
+The single cab model puts out 1100kg and all D-Maxs can tow a braked trailer weighing in at 3500kg.

-The double cab gets a load bay of 1485mm long.
-The load bay in the single cap model measures at 2305mm.
+The double cab gets a loading bay of 1485mm long.
+The load bay in the single cap model measures 2305mm.
 Head up to an extended cab, it give its dimension of 1795mm.